saraozn/tp/docs/UserGuide.md

 ## Introduction
 [Back to Table of Contents](#table-of-contents)

-PropertyMatch is a **contact and property management system** that aims to help you, property agents, to organise their client profiles with their corresponding properties.
+PropertyMatch is a **contact and property management system** that aims to help you, property agents, to organise your client profiles with your corresponding properties.
 This guide is designed for property agents ranging from novice tech enthusiasts to seasoned tech professionals who want to organise and streamline their client and property data.

 With PropertyMatch, you can easily
 - **Match** your existing customers and properties